 To investigate whether citizens can access public information and exercise their rights, MIT GOV/LAB is partnering with Twaweza to determine the success or failure rates of information requests at local district offices.

-Does providing the poor with opportunities to learn new civic skills and interact with powerful local officials and politicians improve their ability to hold the government accountable for public service provision?
-Or does it lead to elite capture?
+Does providing the poor with new civic skills and opportunities to interact with powerful local officials improve accountability?

 GOV/LAB is conducting a field experiment to explore the role of brokers and clientelism in accessing state services in Mexico.